felgueres/clustered-ab-test/README.md

    * 6 csv files: 3+ GB total

 *  Household allocation
-   * csv file relating households to Time-of-use Tariff and Demand Response stimulus
+   * csv file relating households to Time-of-use Tariff and stimulus

 ### General approach and challenges

 This project can be conceived as a 4-step process.

-1) Feature construction
+1) _Feature construction_

 Essentially, the consumption of each user at any given time period can be thought of as an independent feature.
 On a 15-min granularity and for roughly 4,000 households, it implies a very high dimensionality matrix.
 Hence, the first challenge is reducing dimensionality while capturing the households' usage profile in 1) magnitude, 2) variability.

-2) k-Means clustering
+2) _k-Means clustering_

-The second step is to implement a clustering technique that focuses on capturing subgroups of users that share the same behavior both in magnitude and variability.
+The second step is to implement a clustering technique that focuses on capturing subgroups of users load profile.

+The value of this step lies in reducing dimensionality and defining a working hypothesis of the consumption of the users:

+Working hypothesis:

+- __Households within clusters behave similarly under same circumstances, therefore, the baseline for time-of-use tariffs can be estimated by the actual loads of the corresponding control group__.

 Note that feature construction of step one is crucial for this step's success.
 This dataset includes a 6-month period where all users where exposed to same conditions and therefore is an unbiased timespan to perform the clustering of all users (benchmark period).

-3) Defining a baseline for comparison
+3) _Defining a baseline for comparison_

 In order to assess how responsive a subgroup is to a given stimulus, a baseline is required.
 The challenge lies in that the actual baseline load of a household is unknown and one can only estimate it.
-As common sense and data suggests, a combination of historical consumption and weather data would be very strong proxies to estimate this value through a regression-based model.

-However, due privacy concerns, this dataset doesn't include any location information to model with.
-Thus, the features used to cluster (and therefore also features constructed at 1) are constrained to be a representation of the overall magnitude and variability of a household.
-This means, no centering nor normalization of the data can be performed, decreasing the capability of capturing relative as opposed to absolute changes.
+In this project, the baseline estimation is calculated as a function of the control (clustered) mean, but note that other models such as a regression-based model may increase the accuracy of the estimation (using temperature for example may be a strong predictor along with the base load).
+Such variations were not explored since due to privacy concerns, this dataset is very limited in demographic information and does not include location information.

-4) Quantify the response
+4) _Quantify the response_

+At this point we can do a visual inspection to see whether a cluster is responsive or not.
+Nevertheless, a metric to evaluate how significant the response comes very handy for objectivity.

+Assuming that the underlying distributions are Gaussian, a hypothesis test is implemented with a typical type I error of 5% .

+_H0_: (Time-of-use tariffs cluster)mean >= Baseload

+There is no significant decrease in consumption as a response to increased pricing.

+_H1_: (Time-of-use tariffs cluster)mean < Baseload

+Given the density of each cluster varies, it is also helpful to compute the statistical power of the test.
+Where proved significance, we can also quantify the relative change for a particular cluster and therefore tackle the goal 1) identifying responsive users and quantifying their ability to contribute in the demand reduction.

+Considerations:
+Since there are no negative values for consumption, it is expected for the underlying distributions to be left-skewed.
+To help overcome this, the distributions were scaled through a log function.

+5) _Insights_

+Results are presented through a visual representations and table summarizing cluster-based time-of-use responsiveness.

 ### Pipeline

-Developing a more robust form of this
+Given the 2-week time constraint, this project was conceived as a baseline workflow where additional features were to be implemented as time allowed.
+For this reason, the code architecture is designed in a object-oriented way that makes it easier to build-in future complexity and scalability.

+There are two main code files associated:

+1) 'code/Pipeline' : Contains the PipeLine class from which all the project runs through.
+Note that similar attributes and methods to the sklearn library were implemented; see the _init_, _transform_, _fit_ methods for documentation.

+2) 'code/Utilities': Contains utility functions for plotting, formatting and computing results.

 ### 1. Data preprocessing, cleaning and reformatting